hyprwm/hyprland-wiki/pages/Useful Utilities/Clipboard-Managers.md

 `cliphist` - Utilizes Wayland with `wl-clipboard` and can store both images and text [Github](https://github.com/sentriz/cliphist)

+`wl-clip-persists` - When we copy something on Wayland and close the application we copied from, the copied data disappears from the clipboard and we cannot paste it anymore.
+So to fix this problem we can use a program called as `wl-clip-persists` which will preserve the data in the clipboard after the application is closed.
+[Github](https://github.com/Linus789/wl-clip-persist)

 ## cliphist

 Start by adding the following lines to your `~/.config/hypr/hyprland.conf`